7targets/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 date: 2021-04-30
 title: How to add more details to your assistant
 video_id: JC2yJnBXzLM
-description: How to add details to the assistant such as signature, context, default schedule, brochure url, etc.
+description: How to add details to the assistant such as signature, context, default sequence, brochure url, etc.
 type: How-to
 sidebar:
   - {id: step-1, text: Sign in to your account}